Application and admission: Philosophy of Humanity and Culture - international procedure

 - Official translations of the Transcript of Records and diploma(s)

-- English language test results if you are not exempted.
+- English language test results (unless you are exempted).

 You can check the requirements above under the heading 'English language requirements'.
-Please note that it is obligatory to have completed the English language test before submitting your application.
+Please note that it is obligatory to have obtained the required English language test results before submitting your application.

 - Resume / Curriculum vitae.